linkeddatacenter/kees/README.md

 The most important concept introduced by KEES  is the **Key question**.
 Key questions represent the reason for the the knowledge base existence.
 In other words, the knoledge base exists to answer to *key questions*.
 Key question can be expressed as parametric SPARQL queries.

-A **KEES Agent** is a semantic web agent that understand a portion the KEES language profile and that it is able to do actions on a knowledge base.
-For instance tt should be able to execute accrual policies and methods and to answer to a question.
+A **KEES Agent** is a software process that understands a portion the KEES language profile and that it is able to do actions on a knowledge base.
+For instance, it should be able to execute accrual policies and methods and to answer to a question.

 A **Rule** describes how to generate/validate knowledge base statemensts using an algoritmic approach.